 “My family lived in Yakima when I was young, and we picked peaches for eating, jam, and canning.
 Mom made pies and we ate peaches for dessert often.
 They were as good as you could get,” says Terry Halverson, founder and chairman of Metropolitan Market.
 “There was nothing like making a mess eating the fully loaded, juicy, aromatic peaches.”

 How often does a certain smell or taste take us happily hurtling towards nostalgia?
 It could be a special holiday recipe, or a dish grandma made just right.
 For Halverson, it was those sweet Eastern Washington peaches, the ones so sweet and juicy that they would drip down your chin when bitten into.
 But this was the tricky part; it was a peach that didn’t seem to exist in stores.
 His mission was ambitious, but clear: recreating the peach-filled flavor of his childhood memories, and figuring out how to share it with others.

 FINDING THE FARMERS

 This started the quest for the perfect peach.
 Halverson partnered up with one of Metropolitan Market’s food consultants Jon Rowley, and the two of them set out to find the fruit.
 Season after season, orchard after orchard, the pair tasted hundreds of peaches across different states.
-Over time, two clear partners emerged: Pence Orchards in Yakima, Washington and Frog Hollow Farms in Brentwood, California, and the collaboration began.
+Over time, two clear partners emerged: Pence Orchards in Yakima, Washington (now Lateral Roots Farm) and Frog Hollow Farms in Brentwood, California, and the collaboration began.
 But we can never say no to a good peach, which is why in 2020, we added one more farm to our Peach-O-Rama family: Douglas Fruit in Pasco, Washington.

 STARTING THE PEACH-O-RAMA TRADITION